top of page

 That is the art of the Learning Village

-What stays with me are not outcomes but moments:
+What stays with me are moments:

-the hosho (shakers) holding the mbira,
+• the hosho (shakers) holding the mbira - a primal sounding steady and trustworthy,

 Delphine Oliver from South Africa reflected afterwards: